 The affirmative vote of a majority of the voting power of the shares of our common stock present or represented by proxy at the meeting and entitled to vote thereon is required to approve the ratification of Ernst & Young LLP as our independent registered accounting firm.
 Abstentions will be counted as present and entitled to vote on the proposal and will therefore have the effect of a vote against this proposal.
-Since this is a "routine" matter (as described below), we do not expect there will be any broker non-votes with respect to the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2024.
+Since this is a "routine" matter (as described below), we do not expect there will be any broker non-votes with respect to the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2025.

-PROPOSAL 3-ADVISORY VOTE ON THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS advisory basis, the compensation of our named executive officers as disclosed in this proxy statement (commonly known as a "say-on-pay" proposal).
+PROPOSAL 3-ADVISORY VOTE ON THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS

+The affirmative vote of a majority of the voting power of the shares of our common stock present or represented by proxy at the meeting and entitled to vote thereon is required to approve, on a non-binding advisory basis, the compensation of our named executive officers as disclosed in this proxy statement (commonly known as a "say-on-pay" proposal).
 Abstentions will be counted as present and entitled to vote and therefore will have the same effect as a vote against this proposal.
 The say-on-pay proposal is not considered a "routine" matter, and therefore, if you are a beneficial (or "street name") shareholder and your bank, broker or other nominee does not receive instructions from you, they may not vote your shares on your behalf (a broker non-vote).
 Broker non-votes are not considered entitled to vote on this proposal and, therefore, will have no effect on the approval of this proposal.